Poker Wiki: The idea of signing online and reading about poker may not occur to you as one of the best ways to improve

 Don’t just read, get your games reviewed

-Having a more advanced player take a look at your games or hands and give their take on what happens can show you areas where you are weak, and where you are strong too.
+Having a more advanced player take a look at your games or hands and give their take on what can show you areas where you are weak, and where you are strong too.

 It takes feedback and critique to sharpen your game.

 Don’t try and review the games yourself because you won’t see the mistakes that an outsider will, you will only look at the errors that you already know are there.

 You should make sure also to offer to review hands for players that are less skilled then you; this will keep your eyes sharp.